SummaryRead the full fact sheet

-Vitamins naturally occur in food and are needed in very small amounts for various bodily functions such as energy production and making red blood cells.
-There are 13 vitamins that our body needs, eight of which make up the B-group (or B-complex) vitamins.
+naturally occur in food and are needed in very small amounts for various bodily functions such as energy production and making red blood cells.
+There are 13 vitamins that our body needs, 8 of which make up the B-group (or B-complex) vitamins.

 The B-group vitamins do not provide the body with fuel for energy, even though supplement advertisements often claim they do.
-It is true though that without B-group vitamins the body lacks energy.
-The body uses energy-yielding nutrients such as carbohydrates, fat and protein for fuel.
-The B-group vitamins help the body to use that fuel.
-Other B-group vitamins play necessary roles such as helping cells to multiply by making new DNA.
+However, it’s true though that without B-group vitamins the body lacks energy.
+This is because the B-group vitamins are needed to help the body to use the energy-yielding nutrients (such as , and ) for fuel.
+Other B-group vitamins are needed to help cells to multiply by making new DNA.

 Vitamin B in food

 can also reduce the amount of B-group vitamins in foods – either by destroying them, or in white flours, white breads and white rice removing the parts that contain the most B-group vitamins.
 This is one of the reasons white flours, white breads and white rice are less nutritious than their wholegrain counterparts.